-During challenging times, you may be pulled into a situation where new people have strong opinions and you choose not to take sides.
+During challenging times, you may be pulled into a situation where your co-workers have strong opinions and you choose not to take sides.

-- If you feel stressed in your current situation, walk to a relaxing place, where you can calmly listen to opposing views without feeling threatened. - Try not to feel pressured to react, take sides, or agree with anyone's viewpoint. - Make your new relationship stronger by speaking up for yourself, being honest, expressing your needs, and keeping your own viewpoint.
+- Go out for lunch, coffee/tea, or walk to another relaxing place, where you can calmly listen to opposing views without feeling threatened.
+Leaving the office for the discussion can be really helpful. - Try not to feel pressured to react, take sides, or agree with anyone's viewpoint. - Make your relationship stronger by speaking up for yourself, being honest, expressing your needs, and keeping your own viewpoint.